modular/max-llm-book/book/src/step_09.md

 In this step, you'll implement utility functions to bridge the gap between text and the token IDs your model operates on.
 The `tokenize_text()` function converts an input string into a tensor of token IDs, while `decode_tokens()` converts token IDs into a string.

-Language models don't work with raw text.
-Instead, they process token IDs - integers that represent pieces of text according to a vocabulary.
-GPT-2 uses Byte Pair Encoding (BPE), which breaks text into subword units.
+As you saw when building the model body in step 7 (`MaxGPT2Model`), the model must receive input as token IDs (not raw text).
+The token IDs are integers that represent pieces of text according to a tokenizer vocabulary.
+GPT-2 uses a Byte Pair Encoding (BPE) tokenizer, which breaks text into subword units.
 For example, "Hello world" becomes `[15496, 995]` - two tokens representing the words.

 You'll use the HuggingFace tokenizer to handle the text-to-token conversion, then wrap it with functions that work with MAX tensors.
 This separation keeps tokenization (a preprocessing step) separate from model inference (tensor operations).